Skip to main content

 WaitForElementStateAsync

-Added in: v1.8 elementHandle.WaitForElementStateAsync
+Added before v1.9 elementHandle.WaitForElementStateAsync

 Returns when the element satisfies the state.